Oxid15/cascade/cascade/docs/source/tutorials/ui.rst

 Cascade UI
 ##########

-Cascade UI is a web-based dashboard for your machine learning experiments.
+Cascade UI is a lightweight dashboard for your machine learning experiments.
-It provides a visual overview of your experiment results, metadata, parameters, metrics and more.
+The tool provides a visual overview of your experiment results, metadata, parameters, metrics and more.

 This single interface is a replacement for dash-based Viewers, that